Yosna/Multi-Model-AI-Text-Generator/README.md

 ### LSTM Model

 A recurrent neural network using embedding, multi-layer LSTM, and projection back to vocab size.
-Learns long-range dependencies across sequences for an improved generation.
+Learns long-range dependencies across sequences for improved generation.

 ### Transformer Model

-Integration with a pre-built transformer model that uses self-attention mechanisms for sophisticated text generation.
-Currently supports text generation with configurable context length.
+Integration with a pre-built transformer model that uses self-attention mechanisms for sophisticated text generation. **Currently supports inference only** (cannot be trained or fine-tuned yet).

-**Note:** The Transformer model currently supports inference only.
-It loads a prebuilt model and generates text using self-attention mechanisms, but does not yet support training or fine-tuning.

 ## Datasets